corda/corda/docs/source/corda-api.rst

 Additionally, please note the Corda 3.0 release has been security audited at a rudimentary level so to ensure node security is maintained the following best practices should be followed:

-* Credentials for RPC users, Database connections, and Shell users should be created using a secure password generator, preferably from the command line of the node host.
+* Credentials for RPC users, database connections, and shell users should be created using a secure password generator, preferably from the command line of the node host.
 * Nodes should never be deployed using default or development mode credentials.
 * Corda nodes should use one of the supported database platforms, in preference to the default H2 database which is intended for development purposes only.
-The supported platforms are SQL Server, Azure Server, Oracle, and Postgres.
+Postgres is a supported platform.
 * Nodes should be operated within a secure network (such as a DMZ) that restricts inbound and outbound traffic to only the required ports.
 Specifically, node operators should aim to allow access to peer-to-peer traffic from the internet.
 RPC and database connections should be internal only.
 * The node webserver module is deprecated and should not be deployed in a production environment because it is not built to the same security standards as the Corda node.